Gap and Go Strategy

 This strategy is both bearish and bullish.
 The stock can gap up or down.
 Hence the danger that can occur if you guess wrong.

 For example, Tesla posted earnings in November of 2017.
 The previous day had been a red day where the stock had fallen about $10.

 It closed the day at a strong support level.
 There was no indication that the stock wouldn’t hit their earnings mark and bounce up off of support.
 Hence why playing the gap and go at earnings can be extremely risky.

 However, this play paid off.
 Price gapped down on earnings and anyone who’d shorted or played put options got rewarded.

 Amazon had a major bullish g&g with earnings in October of 2017.
 The previous day before earnings had been a bearish one.
 Price was tangled in the moving averages.

 However, once earnings happened, price gapped up majorly.
 Anyone trading stocks or options with a bullish bias were rewarded a lot that day.

-Why the Gap and Go Is Risky at Earnings
+Why It Is Risky at Earnings

 In the examples above, those were gaps that worked.
 However, people don’t realize the risk of trading earnings.